HolyCorn-Software/system/system-changes.md

 .

-Updated to the latest version of html-hc, featuring bug fixes, especially for the list-popup widget
+Updated to the latest version of html-hc, that comes with enhancements to the slide-container widget